Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The tower is an iconic structure in Istanbul that can be seen from all over the city.
 I figured it would be a cool place to take the kids because it is so easily spotted; before going, I could point it out to the kids and them we were going there, and after we went, I could say, “See the tower again?
 We went there!”

 Arriving at the square in front of the tower, we spent more time watching cats before actually going in.
-The entrance fee is 25TL (kids under 7 free).
+The entrance fee is 350TL (updated with 2023 price increase) but kids under 7 should be free.

 It is recommended to get there as early as possible (opening times are 9 a.m. to 7 p.m.).
 We were there shortly after nine, and while there wasn’t much of a line to get in, the narrow, circular viewing platform was already completely full of people, and by the time we left, the line to get in to the tower was already quite long.